Key Quote

 Key Words

-R.W.
-Connell's theory of hegemonic masculinity describes the dominant form of manhood that society enforces — rational, controlled, heterosexual, authoritative.
-Jekyll embodies hegemonic masculinity perfectly: he is a respected doctor, a bachelor of means, a pillar of the community.
-But this performance requires the suppression of desires that do not fit the model.
-Hyde represents what hegemonic masculinity excludes — aggression, desire, irrationality — and his emergence suggests that rigid gender performance is inherently unsustainable.
+Victorian society enforced a dominant ideal of manhood — rational, controlled, heterosexual, authoritative.
+Jekyll embodies this ideal perfectly: he is a respected doctor, a bachelor of means, a pillar of the community.
+But this performance requires the suppressionsuppression — The conscious act of restraining or preventing the expression of desires of desires that do not fit the model.
+Hyde represents what this rigid masculinity excludes — aggression, desire, irrationality — and his emergence suggests that such strict gender expectations are inherently unsustainableunsustainable — Unable to be maintained at the current level; destined to collapse.
 Stevenson's novella can be read as an argument that the more rigidly a society enforces ideals of masculine respectability, the more violently the repressed elements will eventually erupt.

 Key Words